 The tool allows to display:

-- A value of an environment variable
+- An environment variable value

 - A registry parameter value

-- Results of a WMI query
+- WMI query result

 - A file version